MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

     The **Register an application** page appears.

-4. Enter the name of your app that will be displayed to the user.
+4. Enter the name of your app that you want to be displayed to the user.
 You can change this name at a later stage, if you want to.

     :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/register-app.png" alt-text="App registration page on Azure AD Portal." border="false":::